-Dr. Stephen Zunes is a Professor of Politics and International Studies at the University of San Francisco, where he serves as coordinator of the program in Middle Eastern Studies.
-He serves as a senior policy analyst for Foreign Policy in Focus at the Institute for Policy Studies, an associate editor of Peace Review, a contributing editor of Tikkun, and served for seven years as the first chair of ICNC’s academic advisory committee.
+Dr. Stephen Zunes is a Professor of Politics and International Studies at the University of San Francisco.
+He serves as an associate editor of Peace Review and a contributing editor of Tikkun, and served for seven years as the first chair of ICNC’s academic advisory committee and co-chair of ICNC’s academic council.
 He is the author of hundreds of articles for scholarly and general readership on strategic nonviolent action, Middle Eastern and North African politics, U.S. foreign policy, international terrorism, nuclear nonproliferation, and human rights.
 He is the principal editor of Nonviolent Social Movements (Blackwell Publishers, 1999), the author of Tinderbox: U.S. Middle East Policy and the Roots of Terrorism (Common Courage Press, 2003) and co-author (with Jacob Mundy) of Western Sahara: War, Nationalism and Conflict Irresolution (Syracuse University Press, 2010.)
 He also authored an ICNC Monograph (2017) entitled Civil Resistance Against Coups: A Comparative and Historical Perspective.

-Professor Zunes received his PhD. from Cornell University, his M.A. from Temple University and his B.A. from Oberlin College.
+Professor Zunes received his PhD from Cornell University, his MA from Temple University, and his BA from Oberlin College.
 He has previously served on the faculty of Ithaca College, the University of Puget Sound, and Whitman College.

 He has been a recipient of a National Endowment for the Humanities Fellowship on Middle Eastern and Central Asian Studies at Dartmouth College and a Human Rights Fellowship at the Center for Law and Global Justice at the University of San Francisco.
-He has also served as a research associate for the Center for Global, International and Regional Studies at the University of California–Santa Cruz, a visiting professor for the International Master in Peace, Conflict, and Development Studies at Jaume I University in Spain, and a visiting research professor at the National Centre for Peace and Conflict Studies at the University of Otago in New Zealand.
-He has been a recipient of a Joseph J. Malone Fellowship in Arab and Islamic Studies as well as research grants through the Institute for Policy Studies.
+He has also served as a research associate for the Center for Global, International and Regional Studies at the University of California–Santa Cruz; a visiting professor for the International Master in Peace, Conflict, and Development Studies at Jaume I University in Spain; a visiting research professor at the National Centre for Peace and Conflict Studies at the University of Otago in New Zealand; and a senior policy analyst at the Institute for Policy Studies.

-Professor Zunes has made frequent visits to the Middle East and other conflict regions, where he has met with top government officials, academics, journalists and opposition leaders.
+Professor Zunes has made frequent visits to the Middle East and other conflict regions, where he has met with top government officials, academics, journalists, and opposition leaders.